 On 5th May 2021, Taktisches Luftwaffengeschwader 74 (74th Tactical Wing), commonly known as the ´Bavarian Tigers´, has celebrated its 60th anniversary.
-Formerly known as Jagdgeschwader 74 (74th Fighter Wing), the unit was founded in 1961, being the last formed fighter wing of the re-established German Air Forces (Luftwaffe).
+Formerly known as Jagdgeschwader 74 (74th Fighter Wing), the unit was founded in 1961, being the last formed fighter wing of the re-established German Air Force (Luftwaffe).

 After the World War II, in consequence of a decision made by Allied powers, German aviation activities were almost completely prohibited.
 The Luftwaffe was disbanded and the initial idea was that the country would never have any military aviation.

 The following years, however, proved that this was just a short-lived intention.
 In 1949, due to change of political situations and tensions starting between the former Allies, Germany was split into two separate countries, commonly known as the West and East Germany.
 And that was the very first step towards remilitarization of the country, on either side of the border.

 On the western side, armed forces of the Federal Republic of Germany were established in 1955, immediately becoming a part of the NATO.
 In the following year, due to increasing military threat from the Warsaw Pact countries, it was decided to recreate the German Air Force.
 As a result, the new Luftwaffe was born on 9th January 1956.

 Although the first aircraft – Republic F-84 Thunderstreak – were handed over to Luftwaffe yet in 1956, the Air Transport Wing 61 was formed in 1957 at Erding air base and therefore officially became the first operational unit of the re-established German Air Force.
 Formation of fighter wings was launched in 1959 and started with JG 71 – based at RAF Ahlhorn and equipped with Canadair Sabre Mk.6 aircraft.